Report: FBI looking into pardons by ex-Kentucky Gov. Bevin

 Download the NBC News app for breaking news and politics

-Bevin, who was defeated last month by Democrat Andrew Beshear, also came under fire for pardoning Micah Schoettle, who was sentenced last year to 23 years in prison for rape, sodomy and other sexual crimes, according to Courier-Journal.
+Bevin, who was defeated last month by Democrat Andrew Beshear, also came under fire for pardoning Micah Schoettle, who was sentenced last year to 23 years in prison for rape, sodomy and other sexual crimes, according to the Courier Journal.
 The victim told police the abuse started when she was nine and lasted until she was 12, the newspaper reported.

 Those particular pardons have led several Kentucky lawmakers to ask the state’s incoming attorney general to investigate the orders.